General Educational Development

 Go to the Texas Education Agency for more information.

 Classes in English and Spanish

-Check the Irving Public Library Wiki for more information regarding GED classes throughout the Metroplex.
+Check the official GED website for more information regarding GED classes in person and online throughout the Metroplex.

 Practice the GED Test

 Practice the GED, SAT, ACT, GMAT, Citizenship, ASVAB, firefighter, or any of hundreds of other academic or professional exams.
 Brush up on your interviewing skills or take a refresher course in math.
 The LearningExpress Library has the tools you need to improve your score.

 GED Study Guides

 - Guides on individual subjects as well as volumes that cover the entire test are available

 Taking the GED Test

 Local testing centers change frequently.
 Please refer to the GED Test Center search to find nearby authorized testing centers.